joshgerdes/jekyll-uno/_posts/2016-12-13-bginfo-configuration-user-deployment-using-group-policy.md

 Use the following guide to deploy the BG Info package.
 Because this is a user based application and needs to run under user context on login, we are going to use a logon script using a user based group policy – for specific users only.

-Open Active Directory Users and Computers and create an application group to assign users too that you want to have the BGInfo wallpaper – for example _APP_BGInfo and add your user account to that group.
+Open Active Directory Users and Computers and create an application group to assign users to that you want to have the BGInfo wallpaper – for example _APP_BGInfo and add your user account to that group.

-Open Group Policy Management tool using an account that has access to create Group Policies and right click on the OU with your user account or Computer – if you have Loopback enabled and select Create a GPO in this domain, and Link it here…
+Open Group Policy Management tool using an account that has access to create Group Policies and right-click on the OU with your user account or Computer – if you have Loopback enabled and select Create a GPO in this domain, and Link it here…

 <img src="https://i0.wp.com/luke.geek.nz/wp-content/uploads/2016/12/121216_0805_BgInfoConfi8.png?w=1500" alt="" data-recalc-dims="1" />